github/explore/docs/styleguide.md

 ### Words that can be tricky
 - **Agile (e.g. agile development):** Don’t capitalize “agile” unless it’s starting a sentence.
-- **Email:** Use “email”, not "e-mail".
+- **Email:** Use “email”, not "e-mail."
 - **Internet:** Don’t capitalize “internet” unless it’s starting a sentence.
 - **Open source:**
   - Adjective: “Open source” is always lowercase, except when at the start of the sentence.
-You can use it as an adjective without a hyphen, as in “open source project” or “open source software”.
+You can use it as an adjective without a hyphen, as in “open source project” or “open source software.”
-  - Noun: You can also use it on it’s own to refer to open source in general, as in “give back to open source”.
+  - Noun: You can also use the term on its own to refer to open source in general, as in “give back to open source."
-  - Verb: It’s also acceptable to use open source as a verb when referring to a project that has been “open sourced” or that you intend to “open source”.
+  - Verb: It’s acceptable to use open source as a verb when referring to a project that has been “open sourced” or that you intend to “open source.”
-- **Pull request:** Never abbreviate "pull request".
-It’s always lowercase unless it’s starting a sentence.
+- **Pull request:** Never abbreviate "pull request."
+"Pull request" is always lowercase unless it's starting a sentence.
-- **Repository:** Never abbreviate "repository".
-It’s always lowercase unless it’s starting a sentence.
+- **Repository:** Never abbreviate "repository."
+"Repository" is always lowercase unless it's starting a sentence.